design-automation/mobius-parametric-modeller-dev-0-8/src/assets/typedoc-json/docUI/dashboard.md

 ## DASHBOARD

-The _Dashboard_ tab displays a description and a set of parameters for the currently loaded script.
+The _Dashboard_ pane displays a description and a set of parameters for the currently loaded script.

 The dashboard description and dashboard parameters are defined in the `Start` node of the flowchart.
 The dashboard user-interface is designed for users who may be non-technical and who may prefer not to see any code.
 Such users can view the description, adjust the parameter values, click the 'Play' button, and view the resulting model without having to look at any code.